Catheter Bag Care

-Urinary drainage bags, like catheters themselves, are delicate pieces of medical equipment.
-Due to their intimate contact with equally delicate parts of the human body, very strict hygiene regiments need to be practiced when emptying, changing, or doing any other maintenance with them.
+Urinary drainage bags, like urinary catheters themselves, are delicate pieces of medical equipment.
+Due to their intimate contact with equally delicate parts of the human body, very strict hygiene regimens need to be practiced when emptying, changing, or doing any other maintenance with your catheter.

 Importance of Drainage Bag Care